 Integrating IoT and machine learning: Benefits and use cases

 The internet of things, or IoT, connects sensors and control devices, enabling computer systems to interact with and influence real-world activities.
+Businesses can take advantage of this capability for many use cases, ranging from facility control applications that resemble smart homes to the control of real-time processes in industrial, transportation, utility and other verticals.

 Although real-time process control is a major use case for IoT, many such requirements can be addressed with simple programming or event-processing software.
-These IoT applications typically only process events in specific, predetermined ways, and they can't easily correlate multiple events or understand changes over time -- an area where machine learning excels.
+These IoT applications typically only process events in specific, predetermined ways, and they can't easily correlate multiple events or understand changes over time -- an area where machine learning (ML) excels.

 IoT and machine learning

-ML systems can convert raw IoT events into meaningful process conditions, which is key to analyzing and automating complex workflows.
-Whereas a sensor can signal an event, ML can determine what that event actually means.
+- ML systems can convert raw IoT events into meaningful process conditions, which is key to analyzing and automating complex workflows.
+Whereas a sensor can signal an event, ML can determine what that event means.

 The role of training